…San Jose used to be a small town…

 Jason slid on a T-shirt and combed his hair in front of his bedroom mirror.
 He then grabbed his keys, wallet, and change and left his room for the kitchen.
 The morning sun shone through the windows and the remains of breakfast were on the kitchen counter.
-Jason’s mother was sitting at the table reading the newspaper.
+Jason’s mother was sitting at the kitchen table reading the newspaper.

 “You’re up early for a weekend,” mother observed.

-“Can’t sleep in too late,” Jason replied.
-“Got to go to Christine’s nephew’s little league game.
+“Yeah, couldn’t sleep in as late as I wanted to,” Jason said.
+“Going to see Christine’s nephew’s little league game.
 The whole family is going to be there.”
 He looked around for something to eat, then picked up a pancake from a plate on the counter and took a bite.
-“Where’s dad?”
+“Where’s Dad?”

 “A record player?”
 Jason laughed.
 “What’s he doing buying other people’s junk?”
-Jason asked.

 “He calls them bargains.”

-“Didn’t anyone tell him they stopped making vinyl?”
+“Didn’t anyone tell Dad they stopped making vinyl?”

 “You know your father,” mother said, “thinks everything made these days is crap.”

 “Well, that’s progress,” Jason said as he opened the refrigerator got out a pitcher of orange juice.
 “Out with the old, and in with the new and improved.”

-“Yeah, and prices sure aren’t going down,” mother observed.
+“Yeah, and prices sure aren’t going down,” mother reminded.

 “But at least wages are higher than they used to be,” Jason said as he poured himself a glass of juice.
 “I remember Dad saying how he used to only get paid a dollar an hour when he started working.”
 He put the pitcher back in the refrigerator.

-“More money to buy more stuff, and everyone has to buy the newest and latest thing or fad just to keep up with the Joneses.
-All these new things are supposed to make life simpler, but I don’t know.”
+“More money to buy more stuff,” mother said facetiously, “and everyone has to buy the newest and latest thing or fad just to keep up with the Joneses.
+All these new things are supposed to make life better, but sometimes I just don’t know.”

 “It feels like we’re being supplied with things we’re not demanding.”